Research and collaboration

 Recent research programs

-- Development of a Moral Injury Scale: In partnership with the Department of Defence and Phoenix Australia, Open Arms is sponsoring a study to develop a new moral injury outcomes scale to potentially be used by Open Arms and the ADF as part of routine mental health assessment and treatment, and to assess the outcomes of care delivered to address moral injury.
+Development of a Moral Injury Scale: a study to develop a new moral injury outcomes scale.
+For potential use by Open Arms and the ADF as part of routine mental health assessment and treatment.
+The scale will enable the assessment of care delivered to address moral injury.

 All research projects undertaken go through rigorous research ethics processes.